Dixa Alternatives 2026

 • You want $49/month flat pricing for up to 15 agents instead of $89+/agent/month per-seat billing

-• You need native Discord or Zalo support (Dixa offers neither)
+• You need native Discord, Telegram, or Zalo support (Dixa offers none of these)

 • You want AI reply suggestions included at no extra cost — no add-on purchases, no per-seat AI charges